Nootropics Expert

 ↓ Short- and long-term memory declines

-↓ Anxiety, insomnia and lack of concentration
+↓ Mood and anxiety disorders, insomnia, and lack of concentration

 ↑ Muscle spasms, hypertension, convulsion, Tourette’s Syndrome and epilepsy